Relativestein/Relativestein/README.md

 - 👋 Hi, I’m @Relativestein
 - 👀 I’m interested in ...
-Data science and ML
+Computer Vision and Deep Learning
 - 🌱 I’m currently learning ...
-Solving Fermion sign problem using ML
+Go language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... jayantbhati9093@gmail.com  or jayant17@iiserb.ac.in
+- 📫 How to reach me ... jayantbhati9093@gmail.com

 <!---
 Relativestein/Relativestein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.